seirdotexe/Angry-Birbs-Deobfuscator/README.md

 # Copyright

-I don't own the XML file that Rovio in Angry Birds Breakfast 1.
+I don't own the XML file that Rovio made for Angry Birds Breakfast 1.